Governor's Executive Order 05-05

 There are two options to take to fulfill the GEO 0505 review process: an initial face-to-face meeting, or utilization of our EZ-forms.
 We prefer to review projects that are in the planning stage and as early in the budget planning process to avoid deadline crunches.
 By doing this DAHP staff will be able to determine which projects will not require review under GEO 0505 and which projects will.
 Our experience indicates that the majority of projects do not require any further action following an initial review.

 To start the review process, we suggest you contact DAHP staff at (360) 586-3065 to set up a 0505 project review meeting.
 If you are not able to have a “face-to-face” meeting, please use our EZ Forms as discussed below.

 At this “face-to-face” meeting, bring a list of capital projects planned for implementation during current biennia.
 These meetings are kept informal and conversational.
 We do not expect, or even encourage, creation of any new materials, forms, or presentations for this initial review process.
-However, during these meetings questions may arise about your projects, and supporting documents may help answer (i.e. photos, feasibility studies, etc.) these questions.
+However, during these meetings questions may arise about your projects, and supporting documents (i.e. photos, feasibility studies, etc.) that may help answer these questions.

 At these meetings DAHP staff would like to review the following information: